haroldribeiro/CreditCard_Churn/README.md

 # Predict churning customer: Overview

 * Created a model in order to identify customers who have more likelihood to leave.
 The idea is predict who is going to churn and then create some marketing actions like offering better services or some discount services.
-* Dataset has more than 10.000 observations, 20 features and approximately 16% of churning
+* Dataset has more than 10.000 observations, 20 variables and approximately 16% of churning
 * It was utilized Logistic regression model

 ## Exploratory Data Analysis